Spring 2018 events

-February 16th, 2018 (Tentative)-City of Charlottesville’s Housing Policy Symposium
+February 16th, 2018 - City of Charlottesville’s Housing Policy Symposium

 February 22nd, 2018 - MLK Social Innovation Challenge: Solutions for Affordable Housing & Racial Justice Submission Deadline

 Join us in celebrating the life and legacy of Dr. Martin Luther King, Jr. by calling up the UVA community to find innovative and creative solutions to one of the most vexing social problems of our city: affordable housing.
-The winning team will receive $5,000 to move from idea to action.
+The winning team will receive $5,000.
 Find out how to get involved in this challenge here.

 The application deadline for the innovation challenge is February 22, 2018.

 February 28th, 2018 - MLK Social Innovation Challenge: Solutions for Affordable Housing & Racial Justice Pitch Night

 Applicants will pitch their ideas so a panel of judges for the chance to win $5,000.